cartheur/aeon/README.md

 It is a deep-seated tendency of the human mind to create analogies of phenomena it comes into contact with, especially those that are not easily understood.
 One of these, to a great degree, is the idea of designing and building a system that has a purpose of simulating or mimicking another living creature.
 Western and Eastern mythology on this subject has icons and characters who perform the act of creation through exercising divinity by a variety of means.
 All known cultures that have existed possess a creation myth.
 Such an act is a native part of our being where anyone can exercise it at will.
 This is explained in detail by the philosopher Arthur Schopenhauer.
 Certainly, it is possible for a mind to contemplate divinity and a requisite architecture to carry it out; however, realization is a wholly different matter.
 The exercise of its tenets a dangerous road fraught with difficulties and challenges.
 It is for the future to determine if it all was worth it.

-### Paitence is warranted

 Although having been in existence for quite a few years, _this_ AGI is under development yet updated frequently.
 A public announcement will be made when it is ready for release.
 We are getting there slowly.
-This code is fairly antiquated, from about May 2015, when this was the order of the day:
+This code is fairly antiquated, from about May 2015, when this was how I interacted on a daily basis:

 ![meeting-of-minds](/media/meeting-of-the-minds.png)